Xceptance/xlt-documentation/content/en/load-testing/Manual/490-environment-configuration.md

 ### Configuration via Command Line

 The agentcontroller is also fully configurable via command line parameters.
-Any setting contained in `<xlt>/config/agentcontroller.properties` can also be specified on the agentcontroller’s command line using the `-Dkey=value` syntax.
-Which matches the Java system property argument.
+Any setting contained in `<xlt>/config/agentcontroller.properties` can also be specified on the agentcontroller’s command line using the `-Dkey=value` syntax, which matches the Java system property argument:

 ```bash
 ./agentcontroller.sh -Dcom.xceptance.xlt.agentcontroller.port=8501